rabadzhiyski/rabadzhiyski/README.md

 - 👋 Hi, I’m Plamen Rabadzhiyski.
 - 👀 I’m interested in data science and project management.
-- 🌱 I’m currently working on machine learning prediction with python and R.
+- 🌱 I’m currently working on unlocking business potential with data science and AI.
-- 💞️ I’m looking to collaborate on big data projects.
+- 💞️ I’m looking to collaborate on data science projects.
-- 📫 How to reach me: plamen@pmtonomy.com
+- 📫 How to reach me: plamen@data-science-ai.com

 <!---